yshavit/llm-notes/book/03-overview-of-llms.md

 ```

+:::{seealso} Why GPUs & TPUs?
+:class: simple dropdown
+In a nutshell: GPUs are great at taking a ton of data (for example, the elements of a matrix) and applying the same logic to each data point in parallel; for example, they can do matrix multiplication in a single go, without having to loop over each item.
+TPUs extend this by building in, at the hardware level, specific optimizations for matrix math.
+This means that if we can express our data not as a bunch of separate vectors, but as a single matrix or tensor, then the right hardware can process the data in parallel and with optimizations down to the hardware level.
+:::

 Within each of the following chapters, I'll start by explaining an aspect of the LLM in terms of the fundamental concept.
 Then, I'll touch briefly on how that translates to the mathematical optimizations.

-## Learned parameters vs runtime

-:::{warning} TODO
-Talk about what's a learned parameter vs what's a "runtime" value.
-This is important to always keep in mind -- I should be explicit in each subsequent chapter.
-:::

 ## Components of an LLM